Anglers Booking Team

 Best Time to Catch: Late spring to early fall

-Habitat: Coastal waters, reefs, wrecks and canals
+Habitat: Coastal waters, reefs, inlets

-Preferred Bait: Crabs, eels or minnows
+Preferred Bait: Crabs, eels, pinfish

-Fishing Technique: Trolling, live bait fishing, jigging
+Fishing Technique: Sight fishing, jigging

 Difficulty: Moderate to challenging

-Best Time to Catch: During summertime
+Best Time to Catch: During the summertime

-Preferred Bait: Small fish, squid and crustaceans
+Preferred Bait: Small fish, squid, and crustaceans

 Difficulty: Moderate to challenging